21 Mozambique Travel Tips Worth Knowing Before You Go

 2. Start malaria prophylaxis before you travel.

 Mozambique is a high-risk malaria zone year-round.
 See a travel doctor 4-6 weeks before departure.
 Malarone or doxycycline are the standard options.
-Bring DEET repellent (at least 30% concentration).
-Sleep under treated nets.
+Pack DEET repellent (at least 30% concentration) and sleep under treated nets.
 This is not optional — malaria kills people.
 Symptoms can appear up to 4 weeks after your return, so seek immediate medical attention for any post-trip fever.

 English barely exists outside upscale Maputo hotels.
 Portuguese is your lifeline.
-Five phrases to memorize: "Quanto custa?"
+Memorize five phrases: "Quanto custa?"
 (How much?), "Obrigado/a" (Thank you), "Por favor" (Please), "Onde fica...?"
 (Where is...?), "A conta, por favor" (The bill, please).
-Download Google Translate's Portuguese offline pack.
+Download Google Translate's Portuguese offline pack before you go.

 4. Withdraw maximum cash before leaving Maputo.

 ATMs are rare outside Maputo, Inhambane, and Vilankulo.
 When you find one, take out the maximum.
 Then find another and do it again.
-I ran out of cash on Ilha de Mozambique and had to borrow from my guesthouse owner.
-Embarrassing.
+Run dry on Ilha de Mozambique and your only fallback is borrowing from a guesthouse owner — a scramble that's entirely avoidable with a full wallet.

 5. Carry small bills.